 What are ASTE Networks?

 ASTE builds community within its membership.
-Members interested in specific topics can find a resource beyond the conference itself through our Networks, previously called Special Interest Groups (SIGs).
+Members interested in specific topics can find a resource beyond the conference itself through our Networks.
 Look for sessions with Network endorsement in the conference schedule.

 Network Host and Event

 |March 2017||DE Network – 3/15 4pm

 |June 2017||IT- Summer Planning- Project/ Portfolio||Disrupting the Institution|